 Which Demographic Has the Highest Rate of Strokes?

-16. One in five females will experience a stroke in her lifetime.
+16. One in five women will experience a stroke in her lifetime.

 (American Stroke Association)

 Are males or females more likely to have a stroke?
-American Stroke Association says stroke kills more females than males.
+American Stroke Association says strokes kill more females than males in general.

 There are different risk factors that may cause stroke in women, including birth control pills and hormone replacement therapy.
-The unique symptoms of a stroke in women include nausea, vomiting, hallucination, hiccups, pain, or sudden change in the behavior.
+The unique symptoms of a stroke in women include nausea, vomiting, hallucination, hiccups, pain, or sudden behavior change.

-According to stroke in men statistics, stroke is considered the fifth most common cause of death in adult men after cancer, heart disease, chronic obstructive pulmonary disease, and diabetes.
+According to the stats, stroke is considered the fifth most common cause of death in adult men after heart disease, cancer, accidents, and chronic lower respiratory diseases.